-Arrested for a drug crime in Houston, Texas?
+Arrested for a Drug Crime in Houston, Texas?

 Atty Gen Holder's proposal to drop mandatory minimums).

 Firm as soon as possible.
 This law firm will fight for your rights and

-Types of Drug Crimes
+Types of Drug Crimes in Texas

 are some of the most common types of drug crime cases that The Martinez

 Sentencing for Drug Crimes in Texas